nimbus8/repss/README.md

   literary education, and linguistics, among other things) are advised to read the below for further clarification.

-  Repss is in part designed to be somewhat like **a scaffolding atop written language**.
+  Repss is in part designed to be something like **a scaffolding atop written language**.
 We believe the language could be an incredably beneficial tool (a boon) for writers, should they choose to use it; and also for elementary school teachers, who might leverage it to enhance their curriculums and promote greater creativity, pride, and ownership in student writing.
 As a disclaimer: no practical work has been done to validate this, none that would be considered reliable.
   We have only our personl experience with the language.
 A quick perusal of the usage-01.txt file, under the bin/ directory at the root, should be enough to confirm